craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: Tianna Moore (TL-B uncontained, confirmed deceased) Last Known Keeper: Syther Malkovich -> The Slimknives

 	Entry Description: GME-019 is to be stored within Vault 0's Warm Storage sector in a 1'x1'x1' darksteel cube-box lined with a soft textile.
+GME-019 is, at the time of record, uncontained.

 	GME-019 is a porportional mask made of white ivory and carved to resemble a comically distraught jester.
 GME-019 is worn by placing the black leather band around your head such that you can see through the eyes of GME-019.

+	GME-019 was created by Tiana Moore for her personal use during combat.
+Since her demise at the hand of Arthur Simonson, GME-019 has been passed around by dozens of merchants, collectors, and adventurers before it was eventually acquired by a group of Slimknives and returned to the Obraa Dinn, where it has since remained.
 ```

 ###### The Axe of the Berserker King